Unbiasedness and Optimization of Regional Weight Cancellation: Unbiasedness of Cancellation

 In the above derivations, we have often made use of the non-homogeneous exponential distribution

 which occurs in the flight kernel $T(P'\to P)$ and in the transition kernel $\zeta(P'\to P)$.
 This distribution is sampled when trying to determine the distance $d$ a particle will travel from initial position $\pos$ along direction $\dir$, before undergoing a collision.
 For the case of piece-wise constant macroscopic cross sections, this distribution is straightforward to sample for $d$.
 However, when the macroscopic cross section is not piece-wise constant, more sophisticated methods than direct sampling are often employed \cite{Belanger2020}.
-Delta-tracking and negative-weighted delta-tracking are two such methods that sample the distance to collision using a sampling cross section $\Sigma_\text{smp}(E)$, and then sample whether a real or virtual collision has occurred with a specific criterion \cite{Leppanen2017,Legrady2017,Carter1972}; in the distinct case of negative-weighted delta tracking, a weight modifier may be additionally applied to the particle's weight \cite{Legrady2017,Carter1972}.
-In a real collision, the particle undergoes a reaction as normal.
+Delta-tracking and negative-weighted delta-tracking are two such methods that sample the distance to collision using a sampling cross section $\Sigma_\text{smp}(E)$, and then sample whether a real or virtual collision has occurred with a specific criterion \cite{Leppanen2017,Legrady2017,Carter1972}; in the distinct case of negative-weighted delta-tracking, a weight modifier may be additionally applied to the particle's weight, which could potentially be negative \cite{Legrady2017,Carter1972}. \footnote{Using negative weights can be advantageous in some cases, as it allows $\Sigma_\text{smp}(E)$ to be less than $\Et(\pos,E)$.
+In delta-tracking, it is required that $\Sigma_\text{smp}(E)\ge\Et(\pos,E)$ everywhere in the problem domain: because of this requirement, it could be difficult to determine $\Sigma_\text{smp}(E)$ for delta-tracking, when considering spatially continuous cross sections \cite{Belanger2020}.} In a real collision, the particle undergoes a reaction as normal.
 In a virtual collision, the particle's energy and direction do not change; this event is usually known as \emph{delta scattering}.
 The particle continues to sample new flight distances and to move to the new location, until a real collision is sampled.
 Coleman \cite{Coleman1968} and Legrady et al.\ \cite{Legrady2017} have previously provided evidence as to why such sampling methods are unbiased.

 It is possible to include virtual collisions in the transport equations by modifying the flight kernel to be

 and the collision kernel to be